zaid50015/zenith/README.md

 # How to run the code
-1.Firstly run the mosquitto server on your machine if it is not already running 2.First compile the code using the terminal by following the steps below 3.The execute the code
+1. Firstly run the mosquitto server on your machine if it is not already running
+2. First compile the code using the terminal by following the steps below
+3. The execute the code
-#Compiling the code
+# Compiling the code

 ## Compiling the publisher
 g++ -o mqtt_json_config_publisher mqtt_json_config_publisher.cpp -lmosquitto -I./rapidjson -lconfig++